isekar0/Learning-Rust/README.md

 -> Rust has both a strong, static type system while also being able to infer types

 ##### Rusty coding style
--> According to rust documentation, it is more rusty to write a function which only returns an expression, as in it doesn't do any other functionality, as a oneliner, omitting the return keyword and even semicolon!
+-> According to rust documentation, it is more rusty to write a function which only returns an expression, as in it doesn't do any other functionality, as a one-liner, omitting the return keyword and even semicolon!
 Wow, pretty crazy... but I wish to be rusty :3
-    -> Okay, maybe to correct this, but Rust is an "expression" based language (?), so for example, let x = 5; is a statement, and statements don't return values and end with a semicolon, whileas expressions return values (and don't always end in semicolons?), that's why if it's the last line in a function with a return type, you don't include the semicolon, if you did, it wouldn't return anything, that's what the error message means with '()', that's the unit type which is a statement.
+    -> Okay, maybe to correct this, but Rust is an "expression" based language (?), so for example, let x = 5; is a statement, and statements don't return values and end with a semicolon, while as expressions return values (and don't always end in semicolons?), that's why if it's the last line in a function with a return type, you don't include the semicolon, if you did, it wouldn't return anything, that's what the error message means with '()', that's the unit type which is a statement.

 ##### Loops
 -> literal "loop" keyword.
 I guess they just made while (true) {...} have less boilerplate?